-Bankruptcy Considerations for Small Business Owners
+Bankruptcy Considerations For Small Business Owners

 Bankruptcy Considerations For Small Business OwnersChapter 7 liquidation use to be the only type of bankruptcy a small business could file for.
 If they wanted to remain in business they’d need to file for Chapter 11 protection and fill out a lot of paperwork.
 However, in 2019 Congress passed a Reorganization Act entitled Subchapter V.